bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Domain specific data schemas/Schemas/IfcRailDomain/PropertySets/Pset_CommunicationsApplianceTypeOpticalNetworkUnit/Documentation.md

-Properties in this property set are applicable for the optical network unit type of communications appliance.
+Properties common to a optical network unit.
+This property set is applied to a type or occurrence of _IfcCommunicationsAppliance_ with predefined type of OPTICAL_NETWORK_UNIT.